 The Victorian era is one of the most important periods in Great British history.
-The British Empire hit its peak, covering approximately a quarter of the Earth’s land, controlling over 500 million people.
+The British Empire hit its peak, covering approximately a quarter of the Earth’s land, and controlling over 500 million people.

 At least part of Britain’s global dominance was because of the Industrial Revolution happening back home.
-For the first time, products and materials could be mass produced, meaning Britain was amongst only a handful of nations which could build, create and expand at the rate in which they did.
+For the first time, products and materials could be mass-produced, meaning Britain was amongst only a handful of nations which could build, create and expand at the rate in which they did.

-One of the things which became mass produced was jewellery, because up until this point it was hand-made.
+One of the things which became mass-produced was jewellery because up until this point it was hand-made.

 Combining the mode of production with the reach of the empire, the potential to create beautiful, more exotic pieces developed.
 The revolution also sparked the emergence of the middle class, meaning the demand for jewellery rose also.

 Unlike many other monarchs and periods in history, Queen Victoria greatly influenced the style and culture of her time, including the design of jewellery.

 Speaking to Victorian Jewellery experts Laurelle Antique Jewellery, they explained that “because of the sheer length of her reign, the period can be broken down into three smaller eras of style, all of which she had a major influence over.”